-BONN, Germany (Landscapes News) — Governments must unite in efforts to develop strategic economic and environmental policies to protect biodiversity and revive peatlands, secure carbon storage and reduce greenhouse gas emissions that cause global warming, according to a new report from the Global Peatlands Initiative.
+BONN, Germany (Landscape News) — Governments must unite in efforts to develop strategic economic and environmental policies to protect biodiversity and revive peatlands, secure carbon storage and reduce greenhouse gas emissions that cause global warming, according to a new report from the Global Peatlands Initiative.

 Worldwide, peatlands face threats from agricultural, forestry and development activities, which often lead to drainage and burning believed to cause up to 5 percent of annual carbon dioxide emissions, said experts speaking at the launch of the “Smoke on Water” report at the Global Landscapes Forum in Bonn, Germany in December.